 Trains per day

-Of the 67 train that leave Munich for Düsseldorf every day 27 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 42 trains that leave Munich for Düsseldorf every day 8 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Why not even take the train from Munich to Dusseldorf to experience the Rhineland metropolis and travel on the trains in a relaxed and environmentally friendly way?